3box/muport-did-resolver/README.md

 # µPort DID Resolver

-This library is intended to resolve µPort DID documents.
+This library is intended to resolve µPort DID documents. µPort is a thin identity protocol that uses ipfs and ethereum to publish and rotate the cryptographic keys used by an identity.
+Currently it only supports creating and resolving identities, but not updating them.

 It supports the proposed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) spec from the [W3C Credentials Community Group](https://w3c-ccg.github.io).